jdob/okaara/doc/index.rst

 may be configured with custom rendering ticks and can automatically wrap an iterator to simplify the update of the widget.

+For more information on the progress module, see :doc:`some examples <progress>` or :doc:`the progress module API documentation <progress-api>`.

 Shell
 ^^^^^